0bCdian/obsy_blog/src/content/blog/github_pages_for_devs_in_a_hurry.md

       - run: echo "🍏 This job's status is ${{ job.status }}."
 ```

-There's a lot to unpack here but the general structure of job is:
+There's a lot to unpack here but the general structure of a workflow is:

 - The name of the workflow (optional)
 - The name of the workflow instance, or run-name (optional)